brandonleehs/Todo-App/README.md

 # Todo-App

 A minimalist and efficient SPA todo app to help you stay organized and productive.
+Deployed on [github pages](https://brandonleehs.github.io/Todo-App/dist/index.html).

 **Built with:**